-If you notice a small geyser in your yard, that may indicate a missing or broken head.
+A small geyser in your yard indicates a missing or broken head.
 Replace immediately!
 If your nozzles are spraying in a strange pattern or at a lower flow rate, they may be clogged.
 Remove sprinkler nozzles to clean out debris every year.
-Simply unscrew the nozzle from the line, remove the filter and scrub with a toothbrush in a bucket.
+Be sure to check your drip lines for nicks or breaks as well.

-Clean, intact nozzles result in efficient delivery of water!
+Clean, intact emitters result in efficient delivery of water!

-d catch that leak!
+4 catch that leak!

 Puddles and saturated areas on the surface can indicate a leak.
 If the saturated spot is not close to a head, it is likely the underground line that is leaking.
 Replace punctured lines immediately.
 Older rotating sprinklers often leak from the base of the head.
-This can be the result of a worn "wiper seal" that can be replaced-or you can try Teflon tape.
+This can be the result of a worn "wiper seal" that can be replaced or you can try Teflon tape.
 Usually it is best to replace these older heads altogether.
 Low pressure spray can also be a warning sign of a leak somewhere in the line, as can a high water meter reading.